Raphael40/CV/README.md

 **Codebar Workshops**
 - I have attended over 20 [Codebar](https://codebar.io/) workshops since I began my journey a year ago.
 The first time I ever used Javascript and .git/GitHub were in Codebar sessions.
-- Through Codebar I cooperated with many other aspiring developers to encourage and inspire each other.
+- Through Codebar I cooperated with many other aspiring developers to encourage and motivate each other.
 Moreover, I recieved quality tuition and advice from senior develpers that kindly shared their time with me
 - I recently attended my first session as a coach rather than a student.
-It felt great to give back to the community and I really enjoyed helping my student debug her weather app.
+It felt great to give back to the community.

 ## 🖊️ Professional Experience

-**Web Support at CIBSE** (April 2022 – April 2023)
+**Web Support Specialist at CIBSE** (April 2022 – April 2023)
 - I was initially onboarded for three months to help the company transfer its website to a new content management system.
 We successfully moved from Kentico to Umbraco within the deadline.
 -	I continued to work with CIBSE for a year and maintained the website through updates and bug fixes.
 -	I was taught how to use salesforce and assisted multiple departments by managing committees, writing reports, proof-reading emails, registering training sessions, and uploading membership data.